semantic-foxes/dnlp_ss23/README.md

 ### Loss Functions

-By default we are using the following losses:
+By default, we are using the following losses:

 - `CrossEntropyLoss` - `SST` and `Quora`
 - `MSELoss` - `STS`